mumair738/xmas-wallet/README.md

 Xmas Wallet is a Farcaster Mini App built on the Base network, enabling users to connect any EVM-compatible wallet through Reown AppKit (for native Base connectivity) and WalletConnect (for universal multi-wallet access).

-It provides a smooth, secure, and festive experience for Farcaster users to manage wallets, explore on-chain interactions, and celebrate the season with Base.
+It provides a smooth, secure, and festive experience for Farcaster users to manage wallets, explore on-chain interactions, and celebrate the season with base.

 Built with Next.js + TailwindCSS, the app is fully open-source and deployed live on Vercel.